Bidran/Crunch-Time/README.md

 ### Functional Testing

-Functional testing was made troughout the development on various browsers (Opera, Chrome & Firefox) and devices (PC & Samsung A23 5G)
+Functional testing was made troughout the development on various browsers (Opera, Chrome & Firefox), devices (PC & Samsung A23 5G) as well as [Responsive Design Checker](https://responsivedesignchecker.com).